dotnet/docfx/docs/designs/multiple-docsets.md

 - '**'          # Matches all folders containing docfx.yml recursively
 - 'docsets/*'   # Matches folders under `docsets` that contains docfx.yml
 ```

-`docsets.yml` is completedly optional for repositories with a single docset.

 ## Work Items